tuvalroz/hw2-video/README.md

 ### Video
 1. When a post is created/edited, there will be an option to upload exactly one video to the post, and to remove it.
-2. If a video was uploaded, the user will see the filename, and won't be able to upload any more.
+2. If a video was uploaded, the user will see the filename, and won't be able to upload any more videos.
-3. The video meta data will be saved in mongoDB.
+3. The video metadata will be saved in mongoDB.
 Required metadata: user, date uploaded, id of post (sqlite),  link to video (cloudinary).
-4. We will save the video files in cloudinary.
+4. We will use cloudinary to serve the video files.

 ### Front end components
-1.  automatic focus on the text box in the create post page.
+1.  automatic focus on the title text box in the create post page.
-2.  if a video exists, it should appear, when the containing post is opened.
+2.  if a video exists, it should appear, in every page where the post content is shown.

 ### Bonus: 0-10 points ("magen" for the exercises) for extra features:
-1. implement a light/dark theme button for all frontent components (under "components" directory).
+1. Implement a light/dark theme button for all frontent components (under "components" directory).
 See For example, https://react.dev/learn,  top right corner.
-2. add a spinner icon while uploading/downloading videos. (see example from tpiros.dev)
+2. Add a spinner icon while uploading/downloading videos. (see example from tpiros.dev)
-3. on the main page, add a video icon next to posts that have videos inside.
+3. On the main page, add a video icon next to posts that have videos inside.
 4. if the status changed from online to offline and vice versa- pop an alert. (https://react.dev/learn/you-might-not-need-an-effect)

 If a design/user experience option was not specified here: you're free to choose yourself.